RESEARCH STARTER

 Russia is a major player in the world energy markets.
 According to the US Energy Information Administration, in 2023, Russia was the world’s third-largest oil producer, with an estimated 10.8 million barrels per day (bbl/day) of crude oil produced, a decrease of 2 percent from the previous year.
 Russia’s proven oil reserves were estimated at around 80 billion barrels as of January 2024.
 In terms of downstream activities, Russia has dozens of oil refineries, and the majority of Russia’s oil production comes from its fields in western Siberia.
 Among the main actors responsible for oil exploration and production (E&P) in that region are the state-run companies Rosneft and Transneft and the privately owned companies Lukoil and TNK-BP.

-Russia holds the world’s largest natural gas reserves, an estimated 1,600 trillion cubic meters as of January 2024.
-Russia produced an estimated 617.83 billion cubic meters of natural gas in 2022, second only to the United States, which produced an estimated 1.029 trillion cubic meters that year, exporting an estimated 176.056 billion cubic meters in 2022.
+According to the World Factbook, Russia holds the world’s largest natural gas reserves, an estimated 47.805 trillion cubic meters in 2023.
+Russia produced an estimated 617.8447 billion cubic meters of natural gas in 2023, second only to the United States, which produced an estimated 1.072 trillion cubic meters that year.
+Russia exported an estimated 124.479 billion cubic meters of natural gas in 2023.
 The largest fields of gas production are located in Siberia, nearly all of which are controlled by Russia’s state-run natural gas monopoly Gazprom, which holds more than 70 percent of the country's natural gas reserves.

-According to the CIA, Russia’s total electricity consumption was an estimated 301.123 million kilowatt-hours in 2022.
-The main segment in the Russian electricity sector is thermal power comprising fossil fuels, which accounted for more than 60 percent of Russia’s total installed generating capacity (2022 estimate).
-Other segments of installed electricity generating capacity include hydropower (19.2 percent) and nuclear power (19.6 percent).
-The electricity sector is divided in eight regional systems.
-Among these systems are Urals, Western Siberia, Eastern Siberia, and the Far East.
+According to the World Factbook, Russia’s electricity capacity was an estimated 301.926 million kilowatts in 2023, and its consumption was 1.011 trillion kilowatt-hours.
+The main segment in the Russian electricity sector is thermal power comprising fossil fuels, which accounted for more than 60 percent of Russia’s total installed generating capacity in 2023.
+Other segments of installed electricity-generating capacity include hydropower (17.6 percent) and nuclear power (19.3 percent).
+The electricity sector is divided into eight regional systems, including Urals, Western Siberia, Eastern Siberia, and the Far East.

 Regaining Control Over the Energy Sector